General Repentance for Sexual Harassment and Abuse

 It is time that we go beyond the anger, beyond the hashtags, beyond the counseling to look at a Biblical and prayerful response in the hope of bringing healing to all concerned.
 By proposing a prayerful response I am not in any way suggesting that there should not be a legal outcome for those who are guilty.
 They should be prosecuted.
 But legal justice is only one part of the process when the outcome we ultimately seek as Christians is healing and prevention.

 I know it can be accomplished because God can do all good things.
 God will prevail.
 Our Lord never created a heart that could not be touched, or saw a sin that could not be forgiven, or met a person who could not be healed.
 As Christians, we are called to work with him to do whatever we can to bring an end to abuse and bring healing to those who are affected.
-We need to deal with this crisis of sin because those who have been hurt, directly or indirectly, deserve it, because the churches need to be cleansed of sin and cleansed of any clergy who are still abusing people or covering it up, and because American society that has tolerated sexual harassment needs to change.
+We need to deal with this crisis of sin because those who have been hurt, directly or indirectly, deserve justice, because the churches need to be cleansed of sin and cleansed of any clergy who are still abusing people or covering it up, and because American society that has tolerated sexual harassment needs to change.
 Those who have not been directly involved in these matters still have a significant role to play in bringing about repentance and healing.

 - Scriptural Examples of Repentance on Behalf of Others